cortexlabs/cortex/docs/guides/private-docker.md

 ### Updating your credentials

-To remove your docker credentials from the cluster, run this command, then repeat step 2:
+To remove your docker credentials from the cluster, run this command:

 ```bash
 kubectl delete secret --namespace default registry-credentials
 ```

+Then repeat step 2 above with your updated credentials.

 ### Removing your credentials